achopus/PipelineApp/README.md

 # PipelineApp - Video Tracking Pipeline

 A comprehensive PyQt5-based GUI application for automated behavioral analysis of animal experiments, specifically designed for Open Field Test (OFT) and Elevated Plus Maze (EPM) paradigms.
-The application provides an end-to-end pipeline from video annotation to metrics calculation with cluster computing support.
+The application provides an end-to-end pipeline from t. video annotation to metrics calculation with cluster computing suppor
 ## 🎯 Features

 ### **Project Management**